Go With Your Gut: 4 Ways to Boost Your Immune System Through Digestion

 How Are They Connected?

-Additionally, a healthy and diverse gut flora developed early in life helps to train the immune system to understand the difference between beneficial and pathogenic bacteria, stimulate an immune system response, crowd out pathogenic bacteria, and feed the cells.
-A high-fiber diet, full of a variety of fruit, vegetables, and whole grains supports beneficial bacteria balance and the production of molecules such as short chain fatty acids (SCFAs) which feed the epithelial tissue.
-SCFAs boast many anti-inflammatory properties, boost antibody production, and support the strength of the digestive lining, all of which are essential for a well functioning immune system.
+A high-fiber diet, full of fruit, vegetables, and whole grains, supports beneficial bacteria balance and the production of molecules such as short-chain fatty acids (SCFAs), which feed the epithelial tissue.
+SCFAs boast many anti-inflammatory properties, boost antibody production, and support the strength of the digestive lining, all of which are essential for a well-functioning immune system.

 So What Could Go Wrong?

-When undigested food particles move to the small intestine, they may damage the intestinal walls and increase your risk of “leaky gut.”
+When undigested food particles move to the small intestine, they may damage the intestinal walls and increase your risk of a “leaky gut.”
 Imagine bits of food banging and knocking into the walls of your intestine, creating little knicks and holes along the way.
-This can be magnified by other environmental factors including genetic predispositions, chronic stress, and exposure to toxins.
-Bits of food and microbes can then sneak through the intestinal wall and into the bloodstream.
-This can trigger an immune response as the body identifies these food particles as foreign invaders, and depletes immune stores in an attempt to fight them off.
+This can be enlarged by other environmental elements, which contain genetic predispositions, chronic stress, and the risk of poisons.

-In the large intestine, microbes that have successfully made it this far can cause bacterial imbalances in the microbiome including an overgrowth of unhealthy bacteria, fungus, or parasites.
-The microbiome is an important physical barrier in the immune system and has many crucial roles including the protection against the invasion of potential pathogens, our “mucosal surveillance system,” and the manufacturing of important nutrients that help to keep you healthy.
+The microbiome is a significant physical barrier in the immune system.
+It has numerous important roles involving the protection against the offense of potential pathogens, our “mucosal surveillance system,” and the production of essential nutrients that help to keep you healthy.

 The good news is that there’s a lot we can do to prevent things from going wrong and to heal digestion if we experience issues!